dylanbeattie/linebreakers.band/songbook/seven-bit-encoding.md

 A seven bit encoding’s all we can afford,
 That ought to be enough,
 When we’re running at three hundred baud,
-And the teleprinter clatters in the silence of the machine room, Back and forth across the page like a Jacquard loom, And the message coming down the line
+And the teleprinter clatters in the silence of the server room, Back and forth across the page like a Jacquard loom, And the message coming down the line
 Ends control zero,